ferd/rebar3_proper/README.md

 Changelog
 ----

+- 0.11.0: add option to set search steps for targeted properties
 - 0.10.4: add PropEr FSM template
 - 0.10.3: fix the template change, which was apparently rushed.
 - 0.10.2: create the regression file path if it doesn't exist; simplify prop_statem template